TULIPS LEVEL

 Optional Classes: Add $15/month per class

-- 55-minute Character II (fall)/Contemporary II (spring) class, once per week
+- 55-minute Character/Contemporary II class, once or twice per week

-- 70-minute Open Tech class, once per week
+- 55-minute Open Tech class, once or twice per week

 Tuition is posted monthly (September - April).